ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-An *invocation-expression* is dynamically bound (§7.2.2) if at least one of the following holds:
+An *invocation_expression* is dynamically bound (§7.2.2) if at least one of the following holds:

-* The *primary-expression* has compile-time type `dynamic`.
+* The *primary_expression* has compile-time type `dynamic`.
-* At least one argument of the optional *argument-list* has compile-time type `dynamic` and the *primary-expression* does not have a delegate type.
+* At least one argument of the optional *argument_list* has compile-time type `dynamic` and the *primary_expression* does not have a delegate type.

-In this case the compiler classifies the *invocation-expression* as a value of type `dynamic`.
-The rules below to determine the meaning of the *invocation-expression* are then applied at run-time, using the run-time type instead of the compile-time type of those of the *primary-expression* and arguments which have the compile-time type `dynamic`.
-If the *primary-expression* does not have compile-time type `dynamic`, then the method invocation undergoes a limited compile time check as described in §7.5.4.
+In this case the compiler classifies the *invocation_expression* as a value of type `dynamic`.
+The rules below to determine the meaning of the *invocation_expression* are then applied at run-time, using the run-time type instead of the compile-time type of those of the *primary_expression* and arguments which have the compile-time type `dynamic`.
+If the *primary_expression* does not have compile-time type `dynamic`, then the method invocation undergoes a limited compile time check as described in §7.5.4.

-The *primary-expression* of an *invocation-expression* must be a method group or a value of a *delegate-type*.
-If the *primary-expression* is a method group, the *invocation-expression* is a method invocation (§7.6.5.1).
-If the *primary-expression* is a value of a *delegate-type*, the *invocation-expression* is a delegate invocation (§7.6.5.3).
-If the *primary-expression* is neither a method group nor a value of a *delegate-type*, a binding-time error occurs.
+The *primary_expression* of an *invocation_expression* must be a method group or a value of a *delegate_type*.
+If the *primary_expression* is a method group, the *invocation_expression* is a method invocation (§7.6.5.1).
+If the *primary_expression* is a value of a *delegate_type*, the *invocation_expression* is a delegate invocation (§7.6.5.3).
+If the *primary_expression* is neither a method group nor a value of a *delegate_type*, a binding-time error occurs.

-The optional *argument-list* (§7.5.1) provides values or variable references for the parameters of the method.
+The optional *argument_list* (§7.5.1) provides values or variable references for the parameters of the method.

-The result of evaluating an *invocation-expression* is classified as follows:
+The result of evaluating an *invocation_expression* is classified as follows:

-*  If the *invocation-expression* invokes a method or delegate that returns `void`, the result is nothing.
-An expression that is classified as nothing is permitted only in the context of a *statement-expression* (§8.6) or as the body of a *lambda-expression* (§7.15).
+*  If the *invocation_expression* invokes a method or delegate that returns `void`, the result is nothing.
+An expression that is classified as nothing is permitted only in the context of a *statement_expression* (§8.6) or as the body of a *lambda_expression* (§7.15).
 Otherwise a binding-time error occurs.
 *  Otherwise, the result is a value of the type returned by the method or delegate.

 #### Method invocations

-For a method invocation, the *primary-expression* of the *invocation-expression* must be a method group.
+For a method invocation, the *primary_expression* of the *invocation_expression* must be a method group.
 The method group identifies the one method to invoke or the set of overloaded methods from which to choose a specific method to invoke.
-In the latter case, determination of the specific method to invoke is based on the context provided by the types of the arguments in the *argument-list*.
+In the latter case, determination of the specific method to invoke is based on the context provided by the types of the arguments in the *argument_list*.

-The binding-time processing of a method invocation of the form `M(A)`, where `M` is a method group (possibly including a *type-argument-list*), and `A` is an optional *argument-list*, consists of the following steps:
+The binding-time processing of a method invocation of the form `M(A)`, where `M` is a method group (possibly including a *type_argument_list*), and `A` is an optional *argument_list*, consists of the following steps:

 *  The set of candidate methods for the method invocation is constructed.
 For each method `F` associated with the method group `M`:
    *  If `F` is non-generic, `F` is a candidate when: